KennethTrecy/peratorakka_server/blueprint/specifications.md

      - Equity
      - Expense
      - Income
+4. An cash flow activity has the following information:
+   - Primary ID
+   - User ID
+   - Name
+   - Description
-4. An event has the following information:
+5. An event has the following information:
    - Primary ID
    - User ID
    - Name